ray-project/ray/doc/source/rllib-training.rst

 (Type ``rllib rollout --help`` to see the available evaluation options.)

-For more advanced online evaluation functionality, refer to `Customized Evaluation During Training <#customized-evaluation-during-training>`__.
+For more advanced evaluation functionality, refer to `Customized Evaluation During Training <#customized-evaluation-during-training>`__.

 Configuration
 -------------